ivancuric/js-perf/README.md

 ## Parsing, compiling and executing

-Fundamentally, the problem of performant JS is mostly a problem
+Fundamentally, the problem of performant JS is mostly a problem of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzODcxNzk4MywzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbODI5OTk0OTU0LDM1MjIzNTU5MywtNzY5NT
-UxNTQyXX0=
+E1NDJdfQ==
 -->